Page cover

 Stay in Control

 Keeping an eye on Account Health, Maintenance Margin, and Remaining Equity to Liquidation is critical for managing risk on Carbon.
-Using subaccounts for isolated positions can help minimize exposure and prevent full account liquidations.

 Last updated